Keyser

 • ADA compliance upgrades where applicable

 Each lease defines eligible expenses differently, and the scope depends on how the allowance is structured.
+For example, if you want to include costs other than construction, the lease should define what qualifies for the Allowance.

 Why Build-Out Allowances Matter

 Build-out allowances are a critical term in a lease because they directly influence the tenant's out-of-pocket costs.
 An allowance can make the difference between a space that is move-in ready and one that requires substantial additional investment.
+The Allowance allows the tenant to expend capital funds and structure them into an amortized lease payment (this may be advantageous to the Corporate structure of the tenant).

 How Build-Out Allowances Are Structured